Antman261/csvputty/README.md

 This opens stdin allowing you to enter the template via command line and prints the results to stdout.

+### diff

+Diff compares the input CSV against another CSV and outputs rows where selected columns fulfil the match condition.

+`$ cat subtract1.csv subtract2.csv | csvputty diff -sc 18 source.csv - out.csv`

+The above example returns columns from `source.csv` where column 18 is not found on column column 0 anywhere in `subtract1.csv` or `subtract2.csv`.

 ## Package Usage